amanstacker/digital-table-of-contents/readme.txt

 * Initial release with In-Content TOC module
 * General, Advanced, Placement, and Customization tabs included
 * Tools section with Import/Export and Reset options

-== Upgrade Notice ==

-= 1.0.1 =
-First release of Digital TOC with a powerful In-Content Table of Contents module.
-More modules coming soon!

 == Roadmap ==